MaayanMashhadi/NLP-finalProject/README.md

 • in large deployments the number of unhandled requests can reach tens of thousands daily, making manual inspection impractical

-• our goal is to propose (and implement) an approach for
+our goal is to propose (and implement) an approach for:
 • (1) surfacing topical clusters in unhandled requests (clustering)
 • (2) cluster naming (labeling)